-Evidence Category Examples of acceptable documents The loan is impaired Consistent with the Scheme Rules, you should apply your usual policies as consistently applied in recognising an impairment Final statements, final account statement or balances identifying the loss amount and recognition that the loan is impaired (or being closed off because it is impaired etc) Correspondence or 'final demand' or 'default' notices sent to the SME regarding the final outstanding loss amount and advising the loan is impaired (or considered to be impaired based on your usual lender policies for assessing impairment) An Australian Financial Complaints Authority decision reflecting any write down or forgiveness of the amount of the Scheme-backed loan, indicating the loan is impaired.
+Evidence Category Examples of acceptable documents The loan is impaired As per the Phase 2 Scheme Rules, you should apply your usual policies as consistently applied in recognising an impairment Final statements, final account statement or balances identifying the loss amount and recognition that the loan is impaired (or being closed off because it is impaired etc) Correspondence or 'final demand' or 'default' notices sent to the SME regarding the final outstanding loss amount and advising the loan is impaired (or considered to be impaired based on your usual lender policies for assessing impairment) An Australian Financial Complaints Authority decision reflecting any write down or forgiveness of the amount of the Scheme-backed loan, indicating the loan is impaired.
 You must seek consent from the borrower prior to providing this document.
-If consent cannot be attained, you instead must provide a declaration attesting to the determination amount (which also satisfies indication that the loan is considered impaired, consistent with the Scheme Rules).
-Extract of your financial statements/accounts recognising the loss amount in expense statements or bad debts list etc. The loss amount on the loan Same as above, with information identifying the loss amount you have incurred.
+If consent cannot be attained, you instead must provide a declaration attesting to the determination amount (which also satisfies indication that the loan is considered impaired, consistent with the Phase 2 Scheme Rules).
+Extract of your financial statements/accounts recognising the loss amount in expense statements or bad debts list etc. The loss amount on the loan Same as above, with information identifying the loss amount you have incurred (at date of claim trigger).